 |Performance||Fastest: low response times, highest refresh rates, minimal motion blur; Low input lag||Longest response times typically; Higher refresh rates possible||Slower response times than TN, faster response times than VA; Gaming-quality refresh rates are rare|

 |Viewing angles typically better than TN, worse than IPS; |

 Best image depth

 |Pricing||Cheapest||Pricier models can have performance comparable to TN||Most expensive|

 Food for thought

-While the above graph should be enough to make a quick decision on panel type, if you want to dive deeper, consider the following food for thought:
+While that graph should be enough to make a quick decision on panel type, if you want to dive deeper, consider the following:

 - Contrast is the most important factor in image quality and reliability (5,000:1 is better than 1,000:1).
 As such, we consider VA panels to offer the best image quality of the three.